How To Prepare For And Deal With Earthquakes

 Now imagine the same scenario, the same phone call, holding your family, talking and then realizing that you have no plan and no clue how to get back to living your life.
 It’s CNN coverage all over again.
 The best part of this little scenario is that it hasn’t happened to you and that you have time right now, to make sure no matter what ever occurs in your area, you and your family will be prepared.

-If you don’t have a copy of our actual Get Back To Life Plan, grab a piece of paper.
+If you don’t have a copy of our actual Get Back To Life Plan from our book Get Your Stuff Together, grab a piece of paper.

-Take a few minutes to answer the following questions:
+Take a few minutes to think about the following questions:

 • How will we handle our bank accounts, paying our monthly bills and receiving our paychecks?
 How much emergency cash do we need to have, while traveling?